 Show that you understand the client’s position

 In order to maximize the value that you can offer to a client, it’s crucial that you demonstrate to them that you have a sound understanding of their needs and general situation.
 Doing so requires that you genuinely listen, which sounds simple but is something that can easily be overlooked.
-If a client feels as if you´re offering a service purely because that´s what you want to sell, rather than being exactly what they need given their requirement, they are going to get a lot more out of it.
+If a client feels as if you´re offering a service purely because that´s what you want to sell, rather than being exactly what they need to be given their requirement, they are going to get a lot more out of it.
 Taking this information and creating a tailor-made solution is obviously ideal, although depending on the industry and the scope of the business, may not be realistic.

 Engaging with and showing an interest in the client and their position can help create a connection.
-This connection not only improves your chance of working with them in the future, but is often a signal to a client that their needs are being met.
+This connection not only improves your chance of working with them in the future but is often a signal to a client that their needs are being met.

 Lead the client

-This is an adage that is particularly when it comes to the technology and IT industries, but nevertheless applies to nearly all professional industries and even trade services.
+This is an adage that is particularly when it comes to the technology and IT industries but nevertheless applies to nearly all professional industries and even trade services.
 Often, clients go away with a feeling of greater satisfaction when they are confident the provider they were dealing with was top notch.
 This is part of the reason professionalism is such an important value-adding component.

 A lot of the time, clients are unsure and confused.
 In offering a solution, you need to help them feel confident that they are in safe hands and that they are acting in their own best interests by following your professional advice.
 Demonstrating complete confidence and decisiveness about the best solution is a must.

-In leading, you need to make the right decision for the client, and communicate the reasons why what you’re offering is the right decision in a way they can understand.
+In leading, you need to make the right decision for the client and communicate the reasons why what you’re offering is the right decision in a way they can understand.
 This is ultimately what a client is looking for.